 Guidance Note: It is anticipated that the requirements contained in this Guideline will be incorporated into VM-30 at a future date, effective for a future valuation year.
 Requirements in the Guideline will cease to apply to annual statutory financial statements when the corresponding or replacement VM-30 requirements become effective.

+Guidance Note: Regulators anticipate that this Guideline will be revisited as deemed necessary based on review of submissions.

 2. Scope

 This Guideline shall apply to all life insurers with:

-A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators {consider alternative reports or language} in treaties established 1/1/2016 or later (perhaps 1/1/2020 or later for non-Associated Party treaties) that meet any of the criteria determined by counterparty (group?) in subsections (1) through (4) below:
+A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators in transactions established 1/1/2020 or later that meet any of the criteria determined by counterparty in subsections (1) through (4) below:

-(1) In excess of $5 billion of reserve credit or funds withheld or modified coinsurance reserve
+(1) In excess of $5 billion of reserve credit or modified coinsurance reserve

-(2) Combined reserve credit, funds withheld, and modified coinsurance reserve in excess of:
+(2) Combined reserve credit and modified coinsurance reserve in excess of:

 (a) $1 billion and